 The Continental Divide National Scenic Trail might well be considered as the most challenging and rigorous of the continent’s triple crown of long trails – the other two being the Appalachian Trail and Pacific Crest Trail.
 Designated in 1978, it’s known to have the longest trail distance.

-Its entire length traverses five states, namely Montana, Idaho, Wyoming, Colorado and New Mexico.
+Its entire length traverses the Great Divide through five states, namely Montana, Idaho, Wyoming, Colorado and New Mexico.
 It will require some four to five months of trekking to finish the entire trail.
 Trekkers can expect a variety of ecosystems, an abundance of wildlife and thousands of natural, historical and cultural treasures.

 Its total extent passes through 25 National Forests, 21 Wilderness Areas, 3 National Parks, 1 National Monument, 8 Bureau of Land Management Resource Areas.
 The Colorado section of the trail holds the highest peak, which is the Grays Peak, having an elevation of over 14000 feet.
 Glacier National Park, with an elevation of 4,200 feet, is its lowest and is situated in Montana.